monchopena/bdunk/_posts/2013-02-11-processing-image.markdown

-Date: 11 Feb 2013
+---
+layout: post
+title:  "Every Possible Photograph in Processing"
+date:   2013-02-11 00:00:00 +0200
-Categories: development
+categories: development processing
-Summary: A program in Processing that generates a random image Read more: Show me more
+summary: A program in Processing that generates a random image

-# Every Possible Photograph in Processing
+---

 I read in [Microsiervos][microsiervos] an interesting article about [Every Possible Photograph][every_possible_photograph].